ghostrider86/data_structure_final/linked_list.md

 # Linked list

-A linked list is a collection of data that can be sorted in order or a random way in memory.
-Where each element in the linked list has a specific spot in memory, and if the data is randomized there is no way of knowing if one element in next to another.
-Which is why in order to organize the list each element or in other words a **node** has a value and pointer to the next node in the list.
-And as shown in th picture below the first node is known as the head, and knowing where the head is will help one taverse through the linked list.
+A linked list is a collection of data that can be sorted in order, or a random way in memory.
+Each element in the linked list has a specific spot in memory, and if the data is randomized there is no way of knowing if one element is next to another.
+Which is why in order to organize the list, each element or in other words a **node** has a value and pointer to the next node in the list.
+And as shown in the picture below, the first node is known as the head.
+Knowing where the head is will help one taverse through the linked list.

 ![example of a linked list](https://www.studytonight.com/code/python/ds/images/linked-list-1.png)